Hendrix-CS/csci151/labs/tic-tac-toe.md

 Only when a new `HashNode` is created should the size counter be incremented.

-When the load factor of the `HashTable`, determined by the size of the `HashTable` divided by the capacity of the array, exceeds 0.75, the `put` method should double the side of the array and reput all the entries into the new array.

 ## Step 3 - get

 This method finds the associated index into the allocated array using